therealexpertai/nlapi-java/README.md

 # expert.ai Natural Language API for Java v2

-Java client for the expert.ai Natural Language APIs adds Natural Language understanding capabilities to your Java apps.
+Java client for expert.ai Natural Language API and Studio Local Deployment Agent adds Natural Language understanding capabilities to your Java apps.
-The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or a local instance of [Edge NL API](https://docs.expert.ai/edgenlapi/latest/).
+The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or [Studio Local Deployment Agent](https://docs.expert.ai/studio/latest/lda-api/).

-Check out what expert.ai Natural Language API can do for your application by [our live demo](https://try.expert.ai/).
+Check out what expert.ai Natural Language API can do for your application with the [live demo](https://try.expert.ai/).
 Natural Language API provides a comprehensive set of natural language understanding capabilities based on expert.ai technology:

 * Document analysis: